Thursday of Week 17 of Ordinary Time – First Reading

 “The time of this enacted parable is before 598 BC, since the great disaster (the exile into Babylon) has not yet taken place.
 Symbolic gesture had accompanied the preaching of the earliest prophets, of Samuel for example, or Ahijah of Shiloh, and of the false prophet Zedekiah.
 This procedure was not simply a dramatisation of the spoken prophecy: it was a pre-enactment of the event threatened or promised, in such a way that the event itself became as inevitable as the gesture was irrevocable.”

 The same phenomenon recurs among the ‘writing’ prophets.
 Hosea’s whole mission is inextricable from a symbolic action which in turn is his private predicament, namely, his difficult marriage.
-With Isaiah the symbolic gesture is found less frequently, though cf. Is 20 and the symbolic names he gives to his children.
+With Isaiah, the symbolic gesture is found less frequently (see Isiah chapter 20 and the symbolic names he gives to his children).

-Later, Ezekiel was to perform more symbolic actions: the brick ‘besieged’; the rationed food; the hair; the mime of the exile; the pot; the two sticks; and he too, like Hosea, interprets his personal experience symbolically: his illness, his wife’s death, his dumbness and recovery.
+Later, Ezekiel was to perform more symbolic actions (see Ezekiel chapter 4): the brick ‘besieged’; the rationed food; the hair; the mime of the exile; the pot; and the two sticks.
+He too, like Hosea, interprets his personal experience symbolically: his illness, his wife’s death, his dumbness and recovery.

-Symbolism of this kind is also found in the New Testament, for example, the fig tree cursed by Jesus and the prophecy of Agabus in the Acts 21:11 in which by a symbolic gesture he prophesies the future arrest of Paul.
+Symbolism of this kind is also found in the New Testament, for example, the fig tree cursed by Jesus and the prophecy of Agabus in Acts (21:11) in which, by a symbolic gesture, he prophesies the future arrest of Paul.

 The prophet sees the potter working at his wheel.
 The wheel consisted of two horizontal stone disks.
 Both were attached to an upright shaft, one end of which was sunk permanently into the ground.
 The potter would spin the lower wheel with his foot and work the clay on the upper wheel which was also turning.

-– What it does mean is that we are actively to seek what God wants from us in life and actively to accept what clearly is his will for us.
+Finally, what it does mean is that we are to actively seek what God wants from us in life, and to actively accept what clearly is his will for us.
 Life and freedom and peace consist in making God’s will and our will to be in perfect harmony.
 I want what he wants.
-As Paul puts it, writing to the Romans, “Does not the potter have a right over the clay, to make out of the same lump one vessel for a noble purpose and another for an ignoble one?”
-(Rom 9:21)
+As Paul puts it, writing to the Romans: